DominikNeumaier/TutoredProject/Documentation.md

 ## 5. Fresh installation for a PC

+Since manual upgrading from 22 to 24 lead to some errors, a fresh installation of UBUNTU24 was done.
+The required ISO image was downloaded and flashed with balenaEtcher.
+Afterwards the PC was rebooted with that fresh destribution which was sucessfull.

 - ISO Image runtergeladen UBunutu Seite Link:
 - balenaEtcher für Flashing USB Stick
 - Screenshot des Kopievorgangs

 # Installation of ROS2 Jazzy for Ubuntu 24.04